 Double Taxation Treaty Advice

-In cases where a person can be considered a tax resident in two countries, the provisions of the Double Taxation Agreement (CDI) signed between Spain and the other country must be taken into account in order to avoid, precisely, double taxation.
+In cases where a person can be considered a tax resident in two countries, the provisions of the Double Taxation Agreement (DTA) signed between Spain and the other country must be taken into account in order to specifically avoid double taxation.

 This situation may occur if you:

-- work displaced abroad for a short period of time
+- work while assigned abroad for a short period of time

 - live in one country but work in another

 - live and look for work abroad and have transferred your unemployment benefits abroad from your home country

 - have retired in one country and collect the pension in another.